atk4/book/en/views/custom.rst

 To customize Look of Agile Toolkit you can use several strategies:

-- Create a custom :doc:`/css/theme`.
+Create a custom :doc:`/css/theme`
+    Will affect overall look and feel of your application, may affect color scheme, spacing between elements and other visual enhancements such as shadows, borders, responsiveness.

-- Use different or your own Layouts.
+Use different or your own Layouts
+    The layout will affect overal element positioning on the page - menus, headers, footers, icons and responsiveness.

-- Use pages with custom template.
+Use pages with custom template
+    Customizing individual look on the page will make your information well-prented, more usable and nicely structured.

-- Creating custom views with your own template.
+Creating custom views with your own template.
+    While the fastest way to display information is with :php:class:`Grid` and :php:class:`ModelDetails`, quite often you need to obide by a custom presentation of data such as lists, view pannels and so on.
+Those views require creation of custom views with custom templates.

-- Assigning classes to existing Views.
+Assigning CSS classes to existing Views.
+    :doc:`/css` supports a wide varietty of :doc:`/css/components` which can change the way how views are presented using :ref:`Component Definition Array`

 - Use special outline Views and composition.